mayabayati/Bookmarker/README.md

 # Bookmarker
-it has been developed using Bootstrap and JavaScript and it can be used for bookmarking your favorite websites and keeping a record of their URLs!
+It has been developed using Bootstrap and JavaScript and it helps users to bookmark their favorite websites and keep a record of the URLs!